Menstrual cramps

 There are two types of menstrual cramps: primary and secondary.

 Primary menstrual cramps are caused by contractions of the uterine muscles.
-Prostaglandins, hormone-like messengers that influence the perception of pain, play an important role.
-Prostaglandins cause the uterus to contract and shed its lining.
-Especially women under the age of 30 and women with heavy periods are more frequently affected by primary menstrual cramps.
-Factors like hereditary predisposition and stress can increase the risk of menstrual cramps.
+Prostaglandins, hormone-like messengers, play an important role.
+They cause the uterus to contract and shed its lining.
+With primary menstrual cramps, it is thought that the body produces too many prostaglandins or is particularly sensitive to them.
+Women under the age of 30 and women with heavy periods in particular are more frequently affected by primary menstrual cramps.
+Factors like hereditary predisposition and stress may also play a role.

 Secondary menstrual cramps are often triggered by benign uterine tumors, including myomas and polyps.
 Endometriosis can also cause severe pain.
-In endometriosis the uterine lining grows outside the uterus, thereby causing problems.
-In some cases secondary menstrual cramps can also be caused by a contraceptive coil or IUD.
+In endometriosis the uterine lining also grows outside the uterus, thereby causing problems.
+In some cases, secondary menstrual cramps may be caused by a contraceptive copper coil (IUD).

 How common are menstrual cramps?